zscgeek/vf-general-runtime/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

 - [ ] title of PR reflects the branch name
+- [ ] API documention is up to date
 - [ ] all commits adhere to conventional commits
 - [ ] appropriate tests have been written
 - [ ] all the dependendencies are upgraded